Tea fans, it is time to face an uncomfortable truth about our passion, and the truth is as follows:

 Now that is a tragedy!
 You have lost the parts of a tea that you enjoy and along with it all other benefits.

 Fortunately, the modern tea market has a lot of options for those seeking alternatives.
 Today I will explore one such alternative, the white teas, which offer a solution to some common complaints about tea, especially bitterness and high caffeine.

 At the same time, white teas offer unique aromas, flavors, and mouth sensations.

 Later in this post, I will offer my recommendations for where you can find the best white teas on the market at affordable prices.

 If want to go straight to the tea reviews, please click on the navigation menu below and head directly there.
 Otherwise, read on to learn more about white teas.

 The White Tea Alternative

-Tea drinkers all over the world are beginning to devote more and more cupboard space to white teas, and for good reason.
-White teas offer a unique flavor profile that open a sip with a floral and fruity note and finish with a delicate yet soothing mouthfeel.
+Tea drinkers all over the world are beginning to devote more cupboard space to white teas, and for good reason.
+Though there is variation between the best brands of white teas, the flavor profile opens a sip with a floral and fruity note that finishes with a delicate and soothing mouthfeel.

-Another special quality of white teas is reduction or elimination of undesirable side-effects.
-In particular, those tummy-aches from too much tannins or the head-spins from too much caffeine are much easier to control through mindful consumption of white teas than in other teas.
+Another special quality of white teas is the reduction or elimination of undesirable side-effects.
+In particular, those tummy-aches from too much tannic acid or the head-spins from too much caffeine are much easier to control through mindful consumption of white teas than in other teas.